top of page

 Do you feel that other places have learned from the Christchurch experience over the last decade?

 No, and I think it's really sad.
 I'm always going to be a bureaucrat, so I'm going to speak from that perspective.
 I feel sad that the huge efforts of the CERA staff are not recognized.
-It was a difficult time because naturally there's opposition, and there was opposition between Council and CERA, between the community and agencies, but I feel the people who really did their best for the city, really dedicated people, were almost labelled the enemy in some ways.
-And there's not that capturing of their voice.
-At the university there was the 10-year anniversary Lessons in Legacy symposium, before the pandemic.
-I went along and listened to a whole lot of academics and people in the community talking about how rubbish everything was.
-Nobody from CERA spoke.
-But there's a range of different views and the ones that often get the airtime are the ones around how things could have been better.
-And yes, they could have, but my message is actually things could have been a lot worse.
-There was a huge government investment and effort and and focus that will never be able to be replicated in the future with retreat.
+It was a difficult time because naturally the recovery was a contested and challenging experience for everyone.
+But I feel the people who really did their best for the city, really dedicated people, have not always had their contributions acknowledged.
+With hindsight, many things could have been better, but things could also have been a lot worse.
+There was a huge government investment and effort and focus that will likely never be able to be replicated in the future with another retreat.

 Interview with Eric Pawson at Christchurch City Council, 19 September 2024